bakame-php/http-structured-fields/README.md

 The `OrderedList` and the `InnerList` classes are list of members that act as containers and also expose the following methods

+- `get` to access an element at a given index (negative indexes are supported)
+- `has` tell whether an element is attached to the container using its `index`;
 - `push` to add elements at the end of the list;
 - `unshift` to add elements at the beginning of the list;
 - `insert` to add elements at a given position in the list;